-Political Advertising and Consumer Sentiment (with Ann Owen).
-European Journal of Political Economy, forthcoming (Draft).
+Political Advertising and Consumer Sentiment: Evidence from U.S. Presidential Elections (with Ann Owen).
+European Journal of Political Economy, 2025.
+(Draft)

 Police-involved Killings and Economic Sentiment of Black Households (with Ann Owen).
 Applied Economics Letters, 2024.